World Heritage in the Val Monastero: St. John’s Abbey, known in Romansh as Son Jon, and its museum

 More information

-The Saint John Abbey Museum in Müstair stays open every day all year round, on Sundays and on public holidays only in the afternoon, the only day of complete closure is December 25.
+The Saint John Abbey Museum in Müstair stays open every day all year round, on Sundays and on public holidays only in the afternoon.
+The only day of complete closure is December 25.